 Limit of Enrollment

-You are required to have a Department of Justice (DOJ)/Federal Bureau of Investigation (FBI) Live Scan completed to be eligible for this class.
+- You are required to have a Department of Justice (DOJ)/Federal Bureau of Investigation (FBI) Live Scan completed to be eligible for this class.
+Application, payments, and fingerprinting will occur on the 4th class meeting

 About the Career